 If you select other structures for your property, you’re covered for the same types of hazards that your home is covered for, such as damages from things like vandalism, fire, wind and hail.

 Coverage C: Personal Property Covers your personal belongings, including furniture, clothing and appliances, if they're stolen, damaged or destroyed.

+Personal property coverage provides worldwide protection for your belongings (e.g. furniture, electronics, clothing, appliances, etc.).
+You can add higher levels of coverage when you schedule your more valuable assets, like jewelry or musical instruments.
 Your personal property coverage comes with limits, and understanding those limits will help you determine if you need to itemize certain items.
 This means you can pick and choose items, typically higher-value belongings, and opt to have higher levels of coverage.
 Another benefit of itemizing your property is having “open peril” coverage, which gives you a broader range of coverage, such as accidental loss.

 Coverage D: Loss of Use (Additional Living Expense) Pays for additional living expenses if your home is uninhabitable due to a covered loss.

 If damage caused by a covered peril occurs to your home, you may need to temporarily relocate.
 In order to maintain your same standard of living, loss of use coverage helps pay for things like a hotel, food, transportation and other costs of living while repairs are being made.

 Coverage E: Personal Liability Protects you against financial loss if you're legally responsible for someone else’s injury or property damage.

 Personal liability on your homeowners policy protects you against lawsuits by others alleging bodily injury or property damage.

 Coverage F: Medical Expense Covers medical payments to others for injuries caused by you or damages that happen on your property, regardless of your legal responsibility.

 For instance, if your neighbor falls on your icy sidewalk and is injured, you might have to pay for costly hospital and medical bills.
 The medical expense coverage on your homeowners policy helps cover these costs.